Sim4n6/plasoWiki/Users-Guide.md

 ## The tools

 Though plaso initially was created in mind to replace the Perl version of log2timeline, its focus has shifted from a stand-alone tool to a set of modules that can be used in various use cases.
-Fear not plaso is not a developers only project is also includes several command line tools, each with its specific purpose.
+Fear not plaso is not a developers only project it also includes several command line tools, each with its specific purpose.
 Currently these are:

 * [image_export](https://github.com/log2timeline/plaso/wiki/Users-Guide#image_export)
 * [log2timeline](https://github.com/log2timeline/plaso/wiki/Users-Guide#log2timeline)